mcandito/aux-tasks-biaffine-graph-parser-FindingsACL22/README.md

 # biaffine-graph-parser

-Re-implementation of the biaffine parser, both for producing
- * trees (Dozat et al., 2017),
+Re-implementation of the biaffine parser for producing dependency graphs (Dozat et al., 2018)
- * or graphs (Dozat et al., 2018)

 Marie Candito